A fast dynamo on the three-torus: Introduction

-\begin{MAINtheorem} The fast dynamo conjecture holds for the pulsed model \eqref{eq: pulsed dynamo} with a time-periodic, Lipschitz, and divergence-free velocity field. \end{MAINtheorem} The significance of this result is threefold.
+\begin{MAINtheorem} There exists a time-periodic, Lipschitz, divergence-free velocity field on $\TT^3$ which is a fast dynamo. \end{MAINtheorem} The significance of this result is threefold.
 First, the growth parameters in \eqref{eq:expoGro} are independent of $\eps \in (0,1]$.
 This demonstrates the sharpness of the general upper bound

-which is valid for any solution to \eqref{eq: pulsed dynamo}.
-Second, to the best of our knowledge, this is the first result---even in the context of pulsed diffusion---that constructs a genuine fast dynamo on $\mathbb{T}^3$ driven by a Lipschitz velocity field, rather than a discrete-time map.
+which is valid for any solution to \eqref{passive-vector}.
+Second, to the best of our knowledge, this is the first result that constructs a genuine fast dynamo on $\mathbb{T}^3$ driven by a Lipschitz velocity field, rather than a discrete-time map.
 Third, our proof rigorously establishes the existence of an isolated eigenvalue for the ideal dynamo operator (for $\eps=0$, see Theorem~\ref{thm:main eigenvalue}) in a suitable space of distributions and in the limit of asymptotically large stretching---a result long conjectured for flows \cites{CG95,soward_1993}, but never previously proven.

 A detailed survey of the literature and the technical motivations underlying our approach are provided in the subsequent sections.